mrjuan1/soko-clone-prototype/README.md

 Selecting an existing pack should start at the first level.
 Creating a new pack will start you in an empty level in the level editor.
 In both cases, read the instructions at the bottom-left for more info on how to use this thing.

-This project sadly has no mobile, browser or gamepad support.
-Only PC with a keyboard (and mouse on the pack selection screen).
+This project sadly has no mobile or browser support yet, only PC (Linux and Windows).

 Original levels are by me, Sokoban levels are by the original Sokoban creators, Thinking Rabbit (c).